polkadot-developers/substrate-developer-hub.github.io/docs/ecosystem/contracts/faq.md

 ### What is the test environment?

-Ink provides a test environment ([test_env](https://github.com/paritytech/ink/blob/master/core/src/env/test_env.rs)) which is used to emulate contract execution off-chain.
+ink provides a test environment ([test_env](https://github.com/paritytech/ink/blob/master/core/src/env/test_env.rs)) which is used to emulate contract execution off-chain.
 This can be enabled by the crate feature `test-env` and is mainly useful for running tests off-chain.

 See [running off-chain tests](#running-off-chain-tests) for more information.